 In his search for the right fit, he left the Australian Rainforest Foundation to work for Rainforest Rescue, but ended up resigning from them several years later.
 When Rainforest Trust Australia came along he was sought out by Kelvin who asked if he’d come and work there for them.
 And so he was back planting trees and looking after the nursery that he had built a decade earlier.

-We entered the door at one end into the first section, filled with trays of seedlings he’d recently propagated.
+We entered the door at one end of the nursery into the first section, filled with trays of seedlings he’d recently propagated.
 Mist sprayers were keeping everything moist and the white translucent roof protected against the harsh sun.

 I followed Golly through a partition into the next section where the benches were covered in plants, all much taller and leafier.
 The plants are transferred here after a month or two, where the green shade cloth roof lets in both light and breeze.
 When it’s time for planting, he puts them into boxes, mixing different species together ready to be taken out to the planting sites.